fxg42/github_trello_bridge/README.md

     $ coffee board_lists.coffee -u YOUR_TRELLO_USERNAME

-Finally, you need to find what the trello board id is as well as the list id where new cards will be created.
+Use the chosen board and list id when running the command.

 ## Running the command